Updated: October 31, 2025

 Property purchase tax (IMT)

 Property purchase tax (IMT) must be accounted for during acquisition.
 The Imposto Municipal sobre as Transmissões Onerosas de Imóveis (IMT) (Municipal Tax on Onerous Transmissions of Real Estate) is a transfer tax levied according to the property’s purchase price.
 It must be paid when buying the property.
-The tax rate ranges between 0 to 10 percent and depends on the property’s price, the type of the property (rural or urban), and the location.
+The tax rate ranges between 0 and 10 percent and depends on the property’s price, the type of property (rural or urban), and the location.

 Additional fees during the purchase process